oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

 ## Task 3: Run image based similarity searches

-In this task we will run similar queries to the ones we ran in the previous Labs, but now we will use our text phrases to search the image vectors, not text vectors.
+In this task we will run similar queries to the ones we ran in the previous labs, but now we will use our text phrases to search the image vectors, not text vectors.

 1. First we can search for Civil War park images: